hanhy06/embellish_chat/docs/README.md

 > * `@group(name)` requires LuckPerms.
 Without it, the mention resolves to no players.
 > * `@team` and `@Player` mentions follow the color of their respective team.
 If the team has no color, the `defaultTeamColor` value is used.
 > * Other mention types can have their color customized by modifying the `styleRule` value.
-> * If the `defaultTeamColor` value is missing or `null`, it will not be automatically colored.
-> * You can specify the mention cooldown time (in seconds) through the config.
-When the cooldown time is set to 0, there are no restrictions.

 ---